His bundle electrographyHis bundle electrogram; HBE; His bundle recording; Electrogram - His bundle; Arrythmia - His; Heart block - His

 Electrocardiogram (ECG) leads are placed on your arms and legs.
 Your arm, neck, or groin will be cleaned and numbed with a local anesthetic.
 After the area is numb, the cardiologist makes a small cut in a vein and inserts a thin tube called a catheter inside.

 The catheter is carefully moved through the vein up into the heart.
 An x-ray method called fluoroscopy helps guide the doctor to the right place.
-During the test, your heartbeat is watched for any arrhythmias.
+During the test, you are watched for any abnormal heartbeats (arrhythmias).
 The catheter has a sensor on the end, which is used to measure the electrical activity of the bundle of His.

 How to Prepare for the Test